 Background and Basic Program Parameters

-The second phase of the Pilot Project design will continue to minimize ERCOT and DSP required system changes and expedite an expanded Pilot Project.
-ERCOT expects to use lessons learned from this phase to evaluate further phases for the Pilot Project that could expand overall participation while ensuring the reliable operation of the electric grid.
-During the second phase of the Pilot Project, the registered ADER must always be seen in aggregate as a net consumer of energy by ERCOT, in terms of telemetry and other market submissions to ERCOT.
+The third phase of the Pilot Project design will continue to minimize ERCOT and DSP required system changes and expedite an expanded Pilot Project.
+ERCOT expects to use lessons learned from this phase to evaluate possible further phases for the Pilot Project that could expand overall participation while ensuring the reliable operation of the electric grid.
+During the third phase of the Pilot Project, the registered ADER must always be seen in aggregate as a net consumer of energy by ERCOT, in terms of telemetry and other market submissions to ERCOT.
 However, it will be acceptable if individual Premises that are components of the aggregation are net injectors of energy and an ADER may provide a net injection on an aggregated basis.
-Details for the next phases will be determined and documented later.

-As in Phase 1, in Phase 2, an ADER will be modeled as a Load Resource and is an aggregation of Premises, where all the sites are located within a single Load Zone and have the same LSE and DSP. the sites Each Premise within an ADER may be net load or net generation.
+Continuing in Phase 3, an ADER participating as an ALR will be modeled as a Load Resource and is an aggregation of Premises, where all the sites are located within a single Load Zone and have the same LSE and DSP.

+An ADER participating as an NCLR will be modeled as a Load Resource and is an aggregation of Premises, where all the sites are located within a single Load Zone and with the same DSP.
+For ADERs participating as an NCLR where the individual premises associated with the aggregation have electric consumption exceeding 100kW, those premises are not required to have the same LSE provided that ERCOT has received from the LSE’s QSE an active “LSE’s QSE Acknowledgment for NCLR-Type Participation” form (hereinafter, “LSE Acknowledgment”) (See Appendix C).
+Also, ADERs participating as an NCLR may be an aggregation of load-only sites.

+Each Premise within an ADER may be net load or net generation.
 The aggregation must have the capability to provide at least 100 kW of response (Demand response capability plus injection capability) and each Premise must provide 1 MW or less of response (Demand response capability plus injection capability).
 Premises or aggregations that are otherwise able to participate in the ERCOT market (e.g., as a DGR, DESR, SODG larger than 1 MW, or ALR) should not be included as part of an ADER.
 The ADER’s performance should always be represented as a net Load for purposes of telemetry and other market submissions to ERCOT.

-For the initiation of Phase 2 of the Pilot Project, the total registered MW capacity of all the ADERs must be no greater than 80 MW system wide.
-These ADERs will be limited to providing no more than 40 MW of Non-Spinning Reserve (Non-Spin) system-wide and no more than 40 MW of ERCOT Contingency Reserve Service (ECRS) system-wide.
+For the initiation of Phase 3 of the Pilot Project, the total registered MW capacity of all the ADERs must be no greater than 160 MW system wide.
+These ADERs will be limited to providing no more than 80 MW of Non-Spinning Reserve (Non-Spin) system-wide and no more than 80 MW of ERCOT Contingency Reserve Service (ECRS) system-wide.
 As part of the “Details of the Aggregation” provided to ERCOT, the QSE shall indicate the anticipated MW capacity that is intended to be registered as well as an amount of Non-Spin and ECRS for which the QSE is intending to qualify the ADER.
 These ADER MW quantities will be evaluated against these ERCOT Pilot Project participation limits.
 Additionally, no QSE will be allowed to register more than 20% of these system-wide limits.

-To allow for participation to be dispersed across the ERCOT region, these system-wide limits will initially be ratio-shared by Load Zone, including Competitive and Non-Opt-In-Entity (NOIE) Load Zones, with a Load Zone’s share based on net Load Zone demand coincident with ERCOT system peak for August 2022, as provided in the Demand and Energy Monthly Reports published by ERCOT.

 These ERCOT Pilot Project participation limits will be enforced as part of ERCOT’s review of a QSE’s submission for participation.